Tag archive for: DUMG

 - Objective: Screening assistance

-- Poster: download
+- Poster: Download

 - URL: https://www.kineclic.fr/

-- Target audience: General practitioners and all healthcare professionals who prescribe physical therapy treatments.
+- Target audience: General practitioners and all healthcare professionals who prescribe physical therapy

-- Objective: Assistance with understanding and prescribing
+- Objective: To aid in understanding and prescribing

 - Pros: review of the basics of physical therapy, review of clinical examinations (videos)

-- Poster: download
+- Poster: Download

 - URL: https://gestapratique.fr/

-- Target audience: Interns, General Practitioners, Midwives
+- Target audience: Residents, General Practitioners, Midwives

-- Poster: download
+- Poster: Download

 - URL: https://www.declic-ecrans.com/